jorritvm/strava_activity_type_changer/README.md

     * a browser window will automatically open - give authorization
     * extract the 'code' from the redirected url and save it in ./private/client_code.txt

+* run get_accesstoken.py
+    * this will save your access token in ./private/client_token.txt

 * set up some cut-off values in modify_activities.py
 * run  modify_activities.py